mortendaehli/full-stack-ml/projects/backend/README.md

 ```

 ## Note on slow Poetry update:
-If poetry update is too slow, try run it in Alpine linux with a volume mount.
+If poetry update is slow on MacOS.
+If you have the same issue then try using Alpine linux Docker with a volume mount.

 ```bash
 docker run -it --mount type=bind,source="$(pwd)",target=/code python:3.9 bash